mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Common.Extensions.md

 Gets or sets the configuration section name for SMTP client options (MailKit).
 The configuration section name for SMTP client options (MailKit).
 Default is "MailKitSmtpClientOptions".
 #### ImapConfigurationSection
 Gets or sets the configuration section name for IMAP client options (MailKit).
 The configuration section name for IMAP client options (MailKit).
 Default is "MailKitImapClientOptions".
-#### OpenAIClientOptionsSection
-Gets or sets the configuration section name for OpenAI client options.
 #### SentenceEmbeddingOptionSection
 Gets or sets the configuration section name for SentenceEmbeddingOptions.
 #### QdrantOptionSection